DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/connect-camera/index.rst

 Initialize
 ------------------

-Calling any of the APIs in the DaoAI Camera SDK requires initializing the Zivid application and keeping it alive while the program runs.
+Calling any of the APIs in the DaoAI Camera SDK requires initializing the DaoAI application and keeping it alive while the program runs.

 .. tabs::